 Deduction for housing loan interest depends upon the type of house property.
 The amount available for deduction in each type is as follows-

 i) Self-occupied house property:

 If the housing loan is taken to purchase or construct the property, then a maximum interest of Rs.
 2,00,000/- can be claimed by taxpayers during a financial year.

 Further, if the loan is taken to renovate or repair the property, then a maximum interest of Rs.
 30,000/- can be claimed by taxpayers during a financial year.

 ii) Let out or deemed to be let out property:

-There is no ceiling limit for claiming deduction of interest on housing loan on let out property.
+There is no ceiling limit for claiming a deduction of interest on housing loans on the let-out property.

 Pre-construction interest:- The interest paid on a housing loan when the house property is under construction is known as “Pre-construction Interest”.
 The deduction of such pre-construction interest is allowed in 5 equal instalments starting from the year when construction completes.